 Las Vegas Review-Journal College Bowl Challenge picks

+Paul Stone leads the contest with a 6-2 ATS record and Eric Parkila is 3-1-1 ATS.
+Here are the updated standings and remaining picks for all seven handicappers.

 Seven handicappers compete in a college football bowl contest.
-Two-time defending RJ Challenge champ Dana Lane is 42-27-2 ATS this year and Eric Parkila is 41-28-2.

-Seven handicappers compete in a college football bowl contest starting with Saturday’s games.
-All picks are made against the spread according to lines and totals on Monday at the Westgate sportsbook.
+All picks were made against the spread according to Dec.
+21 lines and totals at the Westgate sportsbook.
 Each winning pick is worth one point, a push is worth a half point and a best bet is worth two points.
 A canceled game will be graded as a push.
+Here are the updated standings and remaining picks.

 Frank Carulli